Records: Land taxes went unpaid by Rep. Meadows' business

 RALEIGH, N.C.
 (AP) — Thousands of dollars in property taxes on land owned by Republican U.S. Rep. Mark Meadows' business went unpaid because the western North Carolina congressman says he didn't know about the bills.

 The News & Observer of Raleigh reports the Bertie County tax office began recording nonpayments on two parcels starting in 2013 and on a third in beginning in 2016.
-Meadows spokesman Ben Williamson said this week the bills of roughly $6,200 were being paid that day.
+Meadows spokesman Ben Williamson said in a text message Tuesday that the bills of roughly $6,200 were being paid that day.

 Meadows is a four-term congressman who leads the conservative House Freedom Caucus.